Part of the blog series for the 2017 theme, Radical Ritual.

 A related idea was proposed by Psychology Professors Art Bohart and Karen Tallman in their 1999 book How Clients Make Therapy Work, in which they say that for most issues, the efficacy of mental health treatments come not from the particular approach that the therapist uses but whether or not the patient and therapist establish a meaningful connection.
 If they do, therapy is more likely to be effective across most measures – if they don’t, nothing done in therapy is likely to help much.

 I suspect this same dynamic applies to the healing effects of rituals.
-The various specific elements that seem to make a difference – the use of meaningful symbols, the dress and behavior of the ritual leaders and participants, bodily engagement of various kids – are all fundamentally in service to the basic issue: does the participant feel connected to someone or something?
+The various specific elements that seem to make a difference – the use of meaningful symbols, the dress and behavior of the ritual leaders and participants, bodily engagement of various kinds – are all fundamentally in service to the basic issue: does the participant feel connected to someone or something?
 A person, a community, a higher power – something?

 When that happens, I think, ritual power is real and good things follow.
 When it doesn’t, the ritual is empty formality with no impact except, maybe, boredom.